three/quorum-notes/README.md

 I put that command here for illustrative purposes.
 You should set your ssh hosts up in your `~/.ssh/config` (see the `ssh_config` file).

+From bastion you'll also need to grab `quorum-crypt.pem`.
+You can put that in `quorum-site` and run `git crypt unlock quorum-crypt.pem`.
+This decrypts `quorum/settings/production_secrets.py`.
+Git-crypt will keep this file decrypted as you switch branches (provided you don't modify it and you don't checkout branches encrypted with a different password).
+We have special instructions you need to follow if you ever need to modify this file.

-Now the python side of thigns are set up.
+Now the python side of things are set up.
 To run the server,

 ```
 $ ./venv/bin/python manage.py runserver_plus 0.0.0.0:8000